Said Abdullahi Deni: Puntland presidential election

 The new president, 52, is widely known for his role in education in Puntland where he helped establish schools and universities.
 In 2017 he mounted an unsuccessful run for president of Somalia.

 Deni campaigned on promoting economic growth and fighting corruption in the relatively peaceful Somali region.

 “A new chapter has opened for this state, a chapter of unity and brotherly relations among Somalis,” the new president said.

 Puntland's outgoing president, Abdiwali Mohamed Ali, lost in the first round of the election with only eight votes.

 Second presidential election

 On 8 January 2024, Deni was re-elected as president of Puntland.
-He was voted in by 45 out of the 66 members of Parliament.
-He is the first president in Somalia to be re-elected in Somalia's nascent 64 year history.
+He was voted in by 45 out of the 66 by sixth parliament of Puntland.